Uncover the cause of your digestive symptoms

 - Leaky gut (or intestinal permeability – a risk factor for auto-immune diseases)

-- Food intolerances (due to leaky gut and impaired digestion)
+- Food intolerances (due to a leaky gut and impaired digestion)

 - Poor digestion (such as lactose intolerance)

-- Increased toxin absorption (as many of these bacteria can produce toxins).
-These toxins can cause liver congestion, fatigue, brain fog, hormone imbalances and a host of other symptoms).
+- Increased toxin absorption (as many of these bacteria can produce toxins which can cause liver congestion, fatigue, brain fog, hormone imbalances and a host of other symptoms)

-Jasmin specialises in gut health.
-She will strive to not only find the cause of your digestive issues but to help you to overcome it and eventually be able to eat a wider variety of foods to encourage healthy bacterial diversity through your diet.
+We specialise in gut health and will strive to not only find the cause of your digestive issues but help you overcome them and eventually be able to eat a wide variety of foods, to encourage healthy bacterial diversity through your diet.